yao00jun/HttpClient/README.md

 ```swift
 let httpOption = [HttpClientOption.SavePath:myPath,HttpClientOption.TimeOut:NSNumber(int: 100)]
 ```
-  if you do not want to obey the globel http environment, you can customize the http request very simple. there are some HttpClientOption you can set,please refer the struct HttpClientOption
+  if you do not want to obey the globel http environment, you can customize the http request. there are some HttpClientOption you can set,please refer the struct HttpClientOption
 <br/>

 #####Set username and password: